Am0031/javascript-algorithms/src/isAnagram/README.md

 # Is Anagram

-In this activity we will write code to create a function that takes in two strings and returns `true` if one string is an anagram of another string and otherwise returns `false`.
+In this activity, the challenge is to create a function that takes in two strings and returns `true` if one string is an anagram of another string and otherwise returns `false`.

 ## Details